Newbury High School

 Newbury High School was a public high school in Newbury Township, Geauga County, Ohio from 1927 to 2020.
 At the conclusion of the 2019–20 academic year, the school executed a territory transfer into the West Geauga School District.
-In 2022, both school buildings were demolished and as of January 1, 2023, all that remains are the overgrown remnants of the football stadium, a playground, and the old bus garage.
+In 2022, both school buildings were demolished.
+Prior to being absorbed by West Geauga's district, Newbury had considered merging with Berkshire and Cardinal, and also splitting their district between West Geauga and Berkshire.